Hopeful of returning to work, scores of migrants return home

 Ramaiyya Yadav, a native of Bihar who worked at a catering service, said he was staying in Pune's Shivajinagar area, one of the worst hit by COVID-19.

-"Since living in the locality is getting difficult, and it is also very difficult to shift to another placeamid the lockdown, I chose to head back home," he said while waiting for a Bihar-bound train.
+"Since living in the locality is getting difficult, and it is also very difficult to shift to another place amid the lockdown, I chose to head back home," he said while waiting for a Bihar-bound train.

 "But, I will come back to Pune once the situation gets normal," he added.